vczh-libraries/License/README.md

 ### Content

-All non-executable files in these repo, if they are created by [vczh](https://github.com/vczh), are only for read.
-Release repos contain everything you need if you want to use them.
+All non-executable files in these repo, if they are created by [vczh](https://github.com/vczh), are only for read and debug.
+You cannot use them in your project.

+**Release repos** contain everything you need if you want to use them.
 You are authorized to use all the source codes [here](https://github.com/vczh-libraries/Release/tree/master/Import) under the license, but not source codes in dev repos, although they are the same only with different file organization.

 If you have special need, please estabilish an agreement with [vczh](https://github.com/vczh).